pranaydhariwal/CSCE-633---Machine-Learning-Project/README.md

 2) C-RNN

-Train a character-RNN (using mLSTM units) over training data and use the char-RNN as the feature extractor for sentiment analysis.
+We train a character-RNN (using mLSTM units) over training data and use the char-RNN as the feature extractor for sentiment analysis.

 The method gives us an accuracy of 91.6%.